rbisdorff/Digraph3/docSphinx/tutorial.rst

    absorbency   :  16.28
    covering     :  0.800

-The initial and terminal prekernels of the codual outranking digraph reveal hence the best, resp. worst, choice recomendations one may formulate on the basis of the given outranking digraph instance.
+Indeed, these initial and terminal prekernels of the codual outranking digraph reveal the best, resp. worst, choice recomendations one may formulate on the basis of the given outranking digraph instance.

 >>> g.showRubisBestChoiceRecommendation()
 ***********************